-- air monitoring during Class A asbestos (a) removal work; - (b) inspections for Class A clearance asbestos removal work; - issuing clearance certificates in relation to Class A asbestos removal work.
+- (a) air monitoring during Class A asbestos removal work; - (b) clearance inspections for Class A asbestos removal work; - (c) issuing clearance certificates in relation to Class A asbestos removal work.

-Recognition of asbestos assessor licences in other 490. jurisdictions
+490. Recognition of asbestos assessor licences in other jurisdictions

-In this Division, a reference to an asbestos (1) assessor licence includes a reference to an equivalent licence -
+(1) In this Division, a reference to an asbestos assessor licence includes a reference to an equivalent licence -

-- Part 8.10 Licensing of Asbestos Removalists and Asbestos Assessors - (a) granted under a corresponding WHS law; and - (b) that is being used in accordance with the terms and conditions under which it was granted. - (1A) However, a reference to an asbestos assessor licence in this Division does not include a reference to an equivalent licence granted under the following corresponding WHS laws: - (a) the Occupational Health and Safety Act 2004 of Victoria; - (b) the Occupational Safety and Health Act 1984 of Western Australia. - (2) Subregulation (1) does not apply to a licence that is suspended or cancelled or has expired in the corresponding jurisdiction.
+- (a) granted under a corresponding WHS law; and - (b) that is being used in accordance with the terms and conditions under which it was granted. - (1A) However, a reference to an asbestos assessor licence in this Division does not include a reference to an equivalent licence granted under the following corresponding WHS laws: - (a) the Occupational Health and Safety Act 2004 of Victoria; - (b) the Occupational Safety and Health Act 1984 of Western Australia. - (2) Subregulation (1) does not apply to a licence that is suspended or cancelled or has expired in the corresponding jurisdiction.